-John Raines leads global commercial sales and operations for The Climate Corporation.
+John Raines leads global commercial sales and operations for Climate LLC.
 His team brings the best of agronomic science, data science and software together to benefit farmers.
 On his farms in Missouri, John raises corn, soy, cotton and peanuts.
 He has a B.S. in Agricultural Systems Management from the University of Missouri – Columbia.

 What Should You Be Asking Your Digital Farming Partners About How Your Data is Used?

 Recently on the FieldView™ blog, I shared our perspective on FieldView’s stewardship of farmers’ data, as well as the opportunities that having field data all in one place can offer farmers.
 Since then, I’ve had the chance to hear directly from farmers with operations of different sizes regarding how they think about data privacy.
 One theme that is clear from those conversations — with the rapid growth of digital farming, it’s hard to keep up with how your farming partners may be using your data.